AbbVie expects double-digit earnings growth in 2019

-Nov 2 (Reuters) - AbbVie Inc said on Friday it was confident that its earnings would grow in the double digits in 2019, in spite of the launch of biosimilar versions of its best-selling rheumatoid arthritis drug Humira in the European Union.
+(Reuters) - AbbVie Inc (ABBV.N) said on Friday it was confident that its earnings would grow in the double digits in 2019, in spite of the launch of biosimilar versions of its best-selling rheumatoid arthritis drug Humira in the European Union.

 Continued momentum of U.S. business and new product launches will allow the drugmaker to grow through the biosimilar impact in 2019, Chief Executive Officer Richard Gonzalez said on a conference call.